Afon Dulas

-The Afon Dulas, or North Dulas, is a river forming the border between Merionethshire/Gwynedd and Montgomeryshire/Powys in Wales.
+Afon Dulas, also known as the North Dulas, is a river forming the border between Gwynedd (previously Merionethshire) and Powys (previously Montgomeryshire) in Wales.
 Another river called Afon Dulas joins the Dyfi from the south, upstream of its confluence with the North Dulas: locally this is referred to as the South Dulas.

 Route of North Dulas

-Afon Dulas rises from a source in the hills above Aberllefenni and passes through Corris, Esgairgeiliog and Pantperthog before joining the Afon Dyfi at Ffridd Gate near Machynlleth.
+Afon Dulas rises from a source in the hills above Aberllefenni and passes through Corris, Esgairgeiliog and Pantperthog before joining the River Dyfi at Ffridd Gate near Machynlleth.

 History

 The Dulas is recorded as an important land boundary in 1200, in a document written in 1428.
 This document describes the land owned by Einion ap Seisyllt, in the time of Llywelyn the Great, as "tota terra inter aquas de Dyfi et Delwas" (Latin, meaning: all the land between the rivers Dyfi and Dulas).